ufal/npfl114/exam/questions.md

   size of a convolutional operation with an $N \times M$ kernel on image of size $H \times W$ for both these padding schemes (stride is 1).
 [5]

-- Describe batch normalization and write down an algorithm how it is used during training and an algorithm how it is used during inference.
-Be sure to explicitly write over what is being normalized in case of fully connected layers, and in case of convolutional layers.
+- Describe batch normalization including all its parameters, and write down an algorithm how it is used during training and an algorithm how it is used during inference.
+Be sure to explicitly write over what is being normalized in case of fully connected layers and in case of convolutional layers.
 [10]

 - Describe overall architecture of VGG-19 (you do not need to remember the exact number of layers/filters, but you should describe which layers are used).
 [5]